Water chlorination: Drawbacks

 Disinfection by chlorination can be problematic in some circumstances.
 Chlorine can react with naturally occurring organic compounds found in the water supply to produce compounds known as disinfection by-products (DBPs).
 The most common DBPs are trihalomethanes (THMs) and haloacetic acids (HAAs).
 Trihalomethanes are the primary disinfection by-products created from chlorination.
 In high doses, bromoform mainly slows down regular brain activity, which is manifested by symptoms such as sleepiness or sedation.
 Chronic exposure to both bromoform and dibromochloromethane can cause liver and kidney cancer, as well as heart disease, unconsciousness, or death in high doses.
 Due to the potential carcinogenicity of these compounds, drinking water regulations across the developed world require regular monitoring of the concentration of these compounds in the distribution systems of municipal water systems.
 The World Health Organization has stated that "the risks to health from these by-products are extremely small in comparison with the risks associated with inadequate disinfection".

-There are also other concerns regarding chlorine, including its volatile nature which causes it to disappear too quickly from the water system, and organoleptic concerns such as taste and odor.
+There are also other concerns regarding chlorine, including its volatile nature which causes it to disappear too quickly from the water system, and concerns such as taste and odor.